First Year Using Bacillus Thuringiensis var. Galleriae Against the Japanese Beetle

 As time went on, their numbers would increase, but it was generally slow until rain diluted the application.
 This would cause their numbers to jump significantly, but less than 24 hours after Btg was re-applied, their numbers would take a fairly large hit.
 This observation would occur after every re-application other than the third.
 In that case, their numbers quickly increased for a few days before crashing down and, for the most part, stagnating once again within a range I would soon expect, and since this was the only time this occurred, I assumed a large number of them had recently emerged, thus overwhelming me to some degree and dealing a significant amount of damage to a couple of grapevines (where the additional Japanese beetles largely restricted themselves to).

 In-spite of this event, it was clear that Btg was having a positive impact on the garden, even though I decided to use 1.5 ounces per gallon most of the time.
 However, many Japanese beetles were still present day after day, which included the time I used 3 ounces per gallon.
-This may imply that it was acting somewhat like a repellent, but as time went on, it became apparent that the effect this product had on them may have helped create this illusion.
+This may imply that it wasn't very harmful to them, but as time went on, it became apparent that the effect this product has on them may have helped create this illusion.
 For example, Btg does not kill them immediately.
 They can be flight capable for some time after consuming the protein, but it supposedly stops them from feeding rather quickly.
 Considering this, as well as the distance they are capable of traveling, it seemed that the only explanation as to why their numbers were fairly stagnant much of the time was that the fallen were essentially being replaced one for one, so maybe that was exactly what was going on – in this high pressure area.

 There are a few plants in the area, such as the goumi, that Japanese beetles consistently do a moderate amount of damage to, but it can take some time to accumulate.
-I did not spray some of these plants during the first few applications to see what would happen, and of course, they congregated on them much quicker than what I would have expected.
-In fact, there were much more Japanese beetles on these plants than the sprayed ones they clearly preferred, but once the application had enough time to weather, or if rain diluted the application and the forecast prevented me from re-applying another, I could see their numbers decrease on them every day, as if they were slowly migrating over to the grapevines.
-Once I started to spray the less desirable, the Japanese beetles would, for the most part, cease to congregate on them, but they were less willing to abandon their favorites, even when a relatively fresh coat of Btg was present.
+I did not spray some of these plants during the first few applications to see what would happen, and of course, they congregated on them much quicker than what I would have otherwise expected.
+In fact, there were much more Japanese beetles on these plants than the sprayed ones they clearly preferred, but once the application had enough time to weather on their favorites, or if rain diluted the application and the forecast prevented me from re-applying another, I could see their numbers decrease elsewhere every day, as if they were slowly migrating over to the grapevines.
+Once I started to spray those that they desire less, the Japanese beetles would, for the most part, cease to congregate on them, but they were less willing to abandon their favorites, even when a relatively fresh coat of Btg was present.

 After about 3 weeks of using this product and a few days of rain in the forecast, I figured I had seen enough, but there was still something that wasn’t entirely clear to me.
 I wanted to confirm that Btg was not acting like a repellent in any meaningful way, so I finally decided to manually remove them by using a stick to shake them down into a container of soapy water.
 I did this for over a week, but my question was basically answered immediately.
 I would get well over 100 every day before it became difficult to find more, but the day after, there would be just as many to collect, provided that the temperature was over 70F.
 Cooler days would inhibit their movement, but when it was quite warm, there would occasionally be more than the day prior.
 New arrivals were clearly replacing the fallen practically one for one very quickly, and as strange as this may sound, this apparently occurred for over a month.